christineymshen/BME_main/README.md

 # BME_main
+This repo contains codes for simulation study results for the manuscript "Bayesian Model Evaluation using $p$-values".
 These codes were run on a computing cluster using slurm array jobs.

 The codes are organized as follows:
 1. files start with "nlr" are for the normal linear regression example, "gglm" for the gamma GLM example, and "sm" for the competing risk survival model example